someshrathore27/Basic-Web-Project/README.md

-"This is basic project of Html and CSS"
+# This is basic project of Html and CSS